 |Rock Concert||120 dB|

 Age-related hearing loss: This is caused by malfunctioning of the middle and outer ear.
-Due to age problem function of the eardrum, and also a function of three tiny bones are reduced.
-Thus noise can easily affect old people due to their weak ear drums.
-It is advisable that people above 50 years should take care in loud backgrounds.
+Due to the age problem function of the eardrum, and also a function of three tiny bones are reduced.
+Thus noise can easily affect old people due to their weak eardrums.
+It is advisable that people above 50 years should take care of loud backgrounds.